hazmat7777/CMEECourseWork/week3/READMEwk3.md

 - **PoundhillData.csv**: Species counts under different cultivation treatments- see *PoundHillMetaData.csv*.

-- **PoundHillMetaData.csv**: metadata for the above.
+- **PoundHillMetaData.csv**: Metadata for the above.

-- **Trees.csv**: species, distance and height information for some trees.
+- **Trees.csv**: Species, distance, and height information for some trees.

 #### Results
 To store files outputted from the code directory.

 ### Author name and contact
 Harry Trevelyan
 hjt24@ic.ac.uk